flowtoolz/flowtoolz.github.io/_posts/2018-11-13-zen-in-the-art-of-software-architecture-introduction.md

 To grow into a healthy happy human, we must design our lifestyle in accordance with the laws (architecture) of  human existence.
 To grow a healthy happy code base, we must design it in accordance with the laws (architecture) of code.

-So, we understand software architecture as set of laws that naturally apply to all software.
-Fine.
+Now, if we understand software architecture as a set of principles that naturally apply to all software, then what are these principles?
 Let's narrow them down!